lindleezy/Mathematics-for-Machine-Learning-Specialization/README.md

-# Mathematics-for-Machine-Learningg-Specialization
+# Mathematics-for-Machine-Learning-Specialization
-Programming Assignment Codes for the Mathematics for Machine Learningg Specialization by the Imperial College of London (COURSERA)
+Programming Assignment Codes for the Mathematics for Machine Learning Specialization by the Imperial College of London (COURSERA)